klukas18/makeup-website/README.md

 # Makeup Artist Info Page

 This is my first static website made for a makeup artist.
+This page utilizes all the best practices of coding as well as some SEO related features.

 You can find live version here: https://narewskamakeup.pl